teamjel/cs207-FinalProject/docs/milestone2.md

 Automatic differentiation (AD) overcomes both of these deficiencies.
 It is less costly than symbolic differentiation while evaluating derivatives to machine precision.
 There are two modes of automatic differentiation: forward and reverse.
 This library will be primarily concerned with the forward mode.
 (Lecture 9)

 # How to Use Package
 To use, first create a new virtual environment in order to develop with the package without polluting the global environment with dependencies.
 To do so, install virtualenv with the command `sudo easy_install virtualenv`.
 Next, go to the top level of your project directory and create a new virtual environment with the command `virtualenv [name]`.
 To activate the environment, type the command `[name] env/bin/activate`.
 Thus far, you have set up and activated your dev environment and can begin interacting with the AutoDiff package.
-To install the package, type in the command line 'python3 -m pip install -i https://test.pypi.org/simple/autodiff-jel'.
+To install the package, type in the command line 'python3 -m pip install -i https://test.pypi.org/simple/ autodiff-jel'.
 You should see an output like so:

 Collecting `autodiff-jel`
   Downloading https://test-files.pythonhosted.org/packages/.../autodiff-jel-0.0.1-py3-none-any.whl